Innablr/revolver/README.md

  * EC2 instances including those run in Autoscaling, Revolver will pause the ASG prior to shutting down instances
  * EBS volumes.
 Revolver will tag these resources.
 Revolver can get the tags from the parent instance/volume.
  * Snapshots.
 Revolver will tag these resources.
 Revolver can get the tags from the parent instance/volume.
- * RDS single instances, Revolver will use the native start/stop featur
+ * RDS single instances, Revolver will use the native start/stop feature
- * RDS multi-az instances, Revolver will snapshot the instance and delete it.
-In the morning it will be restored from snapshot
+ * RDS multi-az instances, Revolver will use the native start/stop feature
- * RDS Clusters, Revolver will snapshot the cluster and save the critical information about the cluster members on the snapshot
+ * RDS Clusters, Revolver will use the native start/stop feature

 Revolver does not support RDS instances with read replicas, as it is very difficult to ensure integrity for such configurations